nithinvarma411/Ecommerce-Follow-Along/README.md

 - created routes for frontend navigation
 - connect frontend and backend for displaying products
 - Improved css for home page

+## Milestone 16: created a new page which will display product data

+In this session i have covered:
+- Created a new page which will display product data
+- added add to cart button
+- created routes for displaying product data
+- connected backend to frontend for displaying product data in frontend